zanawar/azure-pipelines-tasks-terraform/README.md

 #19 Create/Ensure AzureRM Backend Storage Account

 The task supports automatically creating the resource group, storage account, and container for remote azurerm backend.
 To enable this, select the task for the terraform init command.
-Check the checkbox labled "Create Backend (If not exists)" underneath the backend type drop down.
+Check the checkbox labeled "Create Backend (If not exists)" underneath the backend type drop down.
 Once selected, the resource group location and storage account sku can be provided.
 The defaults are 'eastus' and 'Standard_RAGRS' respectively.
 The task will utilize AzureCLI to create the resource group, storage account, and container as specified in the backend configuration.

 ### 0.3.4